Clipboard Protection¶

 }

 The ClipboardProtectionService provides JavaScript code for WebView to support clipboard protection.
-You can add your own JavaScript code in the onPageFinished method before invoking evaluateJavascript.
-Concatenate your JavaScript code with the provided code as a single string and pass it to evaluateJavascript.
+To add your own JavaScript code, combine it with the provided code into a single string, placing your code before the provided code.
+Then pass the combined string to evaluateJavascript in the onPageFinished method.

 Note